OSU-slatelab/RNN-T-ASR/README.md

 <code>--enc-type</code> 'lstm' OR 'conf'.
 <code>--hid-tr</code> hidden units in the transcription network.
 <code>--hid-pr</code> hidden units in the prediction network.
 <code>--unidirectional</code> set this flag if training a unidirectional LSTM as the transcription network.
 Useful for streaming ASR.
+<code>--dont-fix-path</code> set this flag if your csv contains the absolute path to the audio.
+Otherwise, don't set and edit the <code>fix()</code> function in <code>data.py</code> accordingly.

 ### SLURM based (multiple nodes/gpus)
 Run the sbatch script <code>sbatch job_submit.sh</code>.